wmpauli/neurosynth-data/README.md

 Repository structure
 --------------------
 The most recent version of the Neurosynth datafiles are always contained in the root folder.
+Simply extract the compressed archive (either zip or tar.gz format).
 Key files include:

 * database.txt: a plaintext file containing activation data and key metadata for all studies in the Neurosynth database.
 Each row represents a single activation from a single study.
 Mandatory columns include PMID, x/y/z coordinates, and stereotactic space.
 The remaining columns contain useful but non-essential metadata (e.g., author names, journal title, etc.).
 These latter columns can be deleted if desired.
 * features.txt: a plaintext file containing feature information for studies in database.txt.
 Each row represents a single study.
 The first column contains the PMID of the study and is used to map data in features.txt to the data in database.txt.
 Each column contains the weights for a different feature.
 Titles for all features are provided in the first row.
 Additionally, in contrast to previous datasets, the feature weights are now normalized, and reflect [tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) values rather than proportions.